-Taking your kids to the dentist in The Netherlands can be a stress-free experience for everyone.
+Taking your kids to the dentist in the Netherlands can be a stress-free experience for everyone.
+Here’s a guide to making dental care for your children in the Netherlands a positive experience.

-It’s unlikely that a trip to the dentist is at the top of your ‘where to take the kids next Tuesday’ bucket list, but getting your children’s teeth checked by a professional in the Netherlands does not need to be an ordeal.
+It’s unlikely that a trip to the dentist is at the top of your bucket list.
+Getting your children’s teeth checked by a professional in the Netherlands doesn’t need to be an ordeal.

 With a good dose of parental TLC and a dental practitioner with calming, caring bedside manners, there’s no reason why your child’s visit to the local clinic will turn into a tearful tantrumfest; in fact, your kids may even look forward to regular visits.

-Your child’s first dental check-up in the Netherlands
+Children’s first experience dental care in the Netherlands

 It’s never too soon to take your child to the dentist: becoming familiar with the sights and sounds of the clinic can quickly make them feel at home and say “aaaah” without any fear.

+“Dentists are trained to provide a warm and welcoming environment to put children (and parents!) at ease,” she explains.
 Boukje recommends an initial familiarization visit at two years old.
 “Around that age, we see children who have little accidents and fall on their teeth.
-It’s good if their first dentist visit isn’t when they (and their parents) are already under a lot of stress”, explains Boukje.
+It’s good if their first dentist visit isn’t when they are already under a lot of stress”, explains Boukje.

 “Your child can ride in the dentists’ chair, and the dentist may have a quick look into your child’s mouth to count the teeth and molars”, adds Boukje.
-“But if that is too stressful for the child, we do the tooth count in a normal chair, until they grow more comfortable.”
+“But if that’s too stressful for the child, we do the tooth count in a normal chair until they grow more comfortable.”

-In addition to the oral exam, “we also give advice on dental, including cleaning techniques, thumb-sucking and pacifier habits, and even nutritional guidance,” notes Boukje.
+In addition to the oral exam, “we also give advice on dental, including cleaning techniques, thumb-sucking, and pacifier habits.
+We even offer nutritional guidance,” notes Boukje.

 Striking the right tone: the dentist